Body Friendly Design The Principles of Kitchen Ergonomics

 Oven

-It's pretty clear that the folks who decided to put the oven below the range top never tried to lift a 30 lb. turkey into our out of one.
-Fortunately, in most households, with the advent of the microwave, the oven is not used as often as it was 40 years ago.
+Fortunately, with the advent of the microwave, the oven is not used as often as it was 40 years ago.
 But, if someone in your household is a serious, make-everything-from-scratch cook or a fervent baker, a separate wall oven should be considered.

 Ideally, the oven door should be waist-high, not hugging the floor.
 A single oven set so the bottom of the oven door is about 32-36" from the floor is the ideal arrangement.
-If you really need a double oven then expect one or both of the ovens to be either too high or too low.
+If you really need a double oven then expect one or both ovens to be either too high or too low.

 The trade-off, of course, is cost.
 You can expect a cooktop/wall oven combination to cost at least twice as much as a range with a built-in oven.